rainjs/rainjs/doc/source/getting_started/configuration.rst

     websocket connection, default value is 1200 seconds (20 minutes).
   - disconnectIdle - optional boolean parameter telling the server if it should close the idle websocket connections or not, default value is false.
-  - disconnectIdleOnMaxConn - optional parameter representing the maximal number of admited websockets on the server, the default value is 2000.
+  - disconnectIdleOnMaxConn - optional parameter representing the maximal number of admitted websockets on the server, the default value is 2000.
 When this value is reached the websockets marked as idle will be closed.
   - idleCheckInterval - optional parameter in seconds representing the interval of time when the server should check if the number of connected websockets is greater than the configured ``disconectIdleOnMaxConn`` key and disconnect the websockets marked as idle.
+    The default value is 10 seconds.

 - **defaultLanguage** - a String representing the default language used by the I18N feature to translate messages and to determine what localized resources to use.
 This value is used to